-D. Following the suggestions of point (C) above, Greece obviously aims at creating a Defence Union of the EU memberstates, as per the EMU model or that of the Schengen Group.
-Greece's strategic aim must be, in this sense, the "European Union of Security and Defence", within the framework of the Constitutional Treaty of the enlarged EU, or even outside it, if need be.
+(D) Following the suggestions of point (C) above, Greece obviously aims at creating a Defence Union of the EU member-states, as per the EMU model or that of the Schengen Group.
+Greece's strategic aim must be, in this sense, the "European Union of Security and Defence", within the framework of a new Constitutional Treaty of the enlarged EU, or even outside it, if need be.
 This is not an end in itself, but an effort incorporated in the perception of the need to achieve a multitude of strategic options.